tpo/check_apt_verbose/README.md

 check_apt_verbose
 =================

-Same as the standard check_apt for Nagios/Icinga but reports package details in the long_output
+A check for Nagios/Icinga that reports back on upgradeable packages.

+It is a trivial wrapper around the standard check_apt command, that outputs also a long_output in the right place, so that the admin can see which package upgrades are pending.

+Made for Sourcepole.com by Tomáš Pospíšek <tpo_deb@sourcepole.ch>